s5bug/zagclear/README.md

 ## Usage

 On the host, all you will have to do is run the executable Zig provides in `zig-cache/bin`.
 For the remote, Zig will generate a static library in `zig-cache/lib` and a header in `zig-cache/include`.
-You should do some manual editing of the header to remove re-definitions of Cold Clear types, and use the `coldclear_types.h` in this repository if possible, but it's not required.